-- 1 Lift up on the cover latch. - 2 Place the cover on top of the system and offset the cover slightly back so that it clears the chassis J hooks and lays flat on the system chassis.
-See Figure 3-4. - 3 Push the latch down to lever the cover into the closed position. - 4 Turn the latch release lock clockwise to the locked position.
-See Figure 3-4. - Replace the Kensington cable lock on the back of the chassis.
-See Figure 1-4 for the location of the lock slot on the back of the chassis.
+- 1 Lift up on the cover latch. - 2 Place the cover on top of the system and offset the cover slightly back so that it clears the chassis I hooks and lays flat on the system chassis.
+See Figure 3-3. - Push the latch down to lever the cover into the closed position. - Turn the latch release lock clockwise to the locked position.
+See Figure 3-3. - If applicable, replace the Kensington cable lock on the back of the chassis.
+See Figure 1-2 for the location of the lock slot on the back of the chassis. - Place the system upright and on its feet on a flat, stable surface. - 7 Reattach any peripherals, then connect the system to the electrical outlet.

-Figure 3-4.
+Figure 3-3.
 Installing and Removing the System Cover